 STAGE DIRECTION features exclusive, previously unbroadcast radio interviews with Sir Anthony Quayle and Roy Kinnear that were recorded at London’s Albery Theatre in 1984.
-The two of them were appearing in The Clandestine Marriage, the inaugural production of Anthony’s Compass Theatre Company.
-During the interviews, they reflect on their experiences getting established in the industry and offer practical advice to those thinking of following them into what continues to be one of the world’s most precarious profession.
-Technical issues at the time meant that the interviews were never broadcast in full, but following recent digital restoration they are now being heard for the first time.
+The two of them were appearing in The Clandestine Marriage, which was the inaugural production of Sir Anthony’s newly formed Compass Theatre Company.
+During the interviews, they reflect on their experiences getting established in the industry and offer practical advice to those thinking of following them into what continues to be one of the world’s most precarious professions.

-Rebecca Hodgson, Head of Drama and Peter Hunt, Head of Casting with Lime Pictures, (Hollyoaks, Channel 4, Evermoor Chronicles, Disney Channel, Free Rein, Netflix) provide an industry context that shows that despite a vastly changed technology landscape, Anthony’s and Roy’s advice is just as meaningful today as it was at the time.
+Rebecca Hodgson (Head of Drama) and Peter Hunt (Head of Casting) from Lime Pictures, which produces Hollyoaks (Channel 4) and Free Rein (Netflix), provide an industry context that shows – despite a vastly changed technology landscape – Sir Anthony’s and Roy’s advice is just as meaningful today as it was at the time.